 Can I run a business while bankrupt?

-As an undischarged bankrupt (when your bankruptcy is still ongoing), you are not allowed to act as a company director.
+As an undischarged bankrupt (when a bankruptcy is still ongoing), you are not allowed to act as a company director.
 If you’re the sole director, personal bankruptcy can result in your company being liquidated.

 Bankruptcy doesn’t have the same impact on sole traders.
 You can continue trading after you’ve declared yourself bankrupt, as long as you do so in your own name, or the name you traded under when you were declared bankrupt.